bjlkeng/bjlkeng.github.io/source/posts/a-note-on-using-log-likelihood-for-generative-models.rst

     &= \frac{f_1(x)}{\sum_{i=1}^N f_i(x)} && \text{definition of derivative} \\
     \tag{5}

-You might have to brush off your calculus a bit with the comments above, I think you should be able to follow along.
+You might have to brush off your calculus a bit with the comments above, but I think you should be able to follow along.
 The last step is not the typical definition of a derivative but it's should be equivalent.
 (Note: this derivative probably only works for smooth functions.)

-The interesting this here is that we've totally resolved the problem of dealing with continuous data!
+The interesting thing here is that we've totally resolved the problem of dealing with continuous data!
 We're dealing only with PDFs now and removed the zero probability case when looking at :math:`P(x|M_i)` in isolation.